devfile/registry/CONTRIBUTING.md

 ### Che

-Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
-Type `task+<space>` in the IDE command palette to see the list of available commands.
+Opening the URL https://workspaces.openshift.com/#<repository_url> in your browser should start a workspace where exec commands run successfully.
+Type `task devfile` and press the `Enter` key in the IDE command palette to see the list of available devfile commands.
+Then, run all devfile commands one by one, to ensure they are executed successfully.

 ### Console